-Liz Cute is our Community Engagement Manager and runs a variety of projects to connect with Western New Yorkers and improve our local waterways.
-She trains our volunteer citizen scientists who collect water quality samples and report Harmful Algal Blooms, ensures our high school Young Environmental Leaders Program runs smoothly, and she oversees our staff’s single-use plastic intake.
-She also is known to takes her work home with her and promote environmental hacks to her personal Instagram audience.
+Liz Cute is our Community Engagement Program Manager and runs a variety of projects to connect with Western New Yorkers and improve our local waterways.
+She coordinates our volunteer citizen science program Riverwatch, ensures our high school Young Environmental Leaders Program runs smoothly, and she oversees our staff’s single-use plastic intake.

 Liz has invested a lot of time in finding ways to protect our waterways.
 Everyone has the right to enjoy clean, fresh water.
 However, many of our urban waterways are being choked with trash, most of it single-use items.
 If we each do our part to reduce plastic waste, our waterways will benefit.